nf-core/metatdenovo/docs/usage.md

 ## Taxonomical annotation options

-Metatdenovo uses `EUKulele` as main program for taxonomy annotation. `EUKulele` can run by using different reference datasets.
-The default dataset is PhyloDB (i.e. `--eukulele_db phylodb` ) which is suggested mainly for prokaryotes.
+Metatdenovo uses `EUKulele` as the main program for taxonomy annotation. `EUKulele` can be run with different reference datasets.
+The default dataset is PhyloDB (i.e. `--eukulele_db phylodb` ) which works for mixed communities of prokaryotes and eukaryotes.

 Other databases options for running the pipeline are: